Check the LINKS page for members' events you may be interested in.

 images will be added to the gallery shortly

 ERTF have alternating selected and non-selected exhibitions.

-Kaleidoscope: 25 March – 22 April 2018 – Cambridge - is our current exhibition for which entries have been externally reviewed and selected for which the entries were reviewed and chosen by a selection panel.
+Kaleidoscope: 25 March – 22 April 2018 – Cambridge - was the latest exhibition for which entries were externally reviewed and selected by a panel.
 Images from this exhibition are currently showing in the slideshow above.
 A radio interview by member Alison White is available on the following link http://www.bbc.co.uk/programmes/p061m6d5#play

-“Kaleidoscope 2018” is being held at Michaelhouse, St Michael’s Church, Trinity Street, Cambridge CB2 1SU.
+“Kaleidoscope 2018” was held at Michaelhouse, St Michael’s Church, Trinity Street, Cambridge CB2 1SU.
 It is located in the oldest part of Cambridge and has easy access for wheelchairs and buggies and is home to an award-winning café serving dishes created from local produce.
-It is beautiful setting and hosts exhibitions of many kinds.
+It is a beautiful setting and hosts exhibitions of many kinds.

 Saffron Walden Museum Exhibition: